eea/eea.rancher.catalog/templates/converters/README.md

        add property jwt.secret
        insert a record in table T_API_USER with the appropriate authorities through the container of dbservice
     </pre>
-3. For communicating with uns and send notifications for long running jobs:
+3. For communicating with uns and send notifications for long running jobs or alerts:
     <pre>
        env.uns.url
        uns.rest.username